Interstate 278: Grand Central Parkway and Robert F. Kennedy Bridge

 I-278 turns west to run along the eight-lane state-maintained Grand Central Parkway, with Astoria Boulevard (and Hoyt Avenue later on) serving as a frontage road.
 The road runs along a depressed alignment, passing under Amtrak's Northeast Corridor, then the New York City Subway's BMT Astoria Line at 31st Street.
-The Grand Central Parkway overlap ends at the 31st Street interchange, and I-278 continues northwest along the tolled, eight-lane Robert F. Kennedy Bridge, which passes over Astoria.
+The Grand Central Parkway overlap ends at the interchange with 31st Street, and I-278 continues northwest along the tolled, eight-lane Robert F. Kennedy Bridge, which passes over Astoria.
 Eastbound tolls are collected electronically at this point.

-I-278 crosses the East River on the Robert F. Kennedy Bridge, which maintained by the TBTA.
+I-278 crosses the East River on the Robert F. Kennedy Bridge, which is maintained by the TBTA.
 It then enters Wards Island, which is a part of the borough of Manhattan.
 On Wards Island, the highway heads north through Wards Island Park and passes to the east of Manhattan Psychiatric Center as it passes over the border onto Randalls Island, which is connected to Wards Island by land.
 I-278 passes through the bridge's former toll plaza before an interchange that provides access to FDR Drive by way of another segment of the Robert F. Kennedy Bridge over the Harlem River.
 After this interchange, the Robert F. Kennedy Bridge carries the route over the Bronx Kill into the Bronx, where westbound tolls are collected electronically.

 Bruckner Expressway

-In the Bronx, I-278 becomes the Bruckner Expressway and reaches an interchange with the southern terminus of I-87 (Major Deegan Expressway).
+In the Bronx, I-278 becomes the Bruckner Expressway and reaches an interchange with the Major Deegan Expressway (I-87).
 At this point, the Bruckner Expressway heads northeast on a six-lane elevated alignment through industrial areas with some residences, paralleling the Northeast Corridor.
-Along this section, there is a westbound exit and eastbound entrance for 138th Street.
-NY 895 splits from the eastbound direction of I-278 as the Bruckner Expressway makes a turn to the east into residential and commercial neighborhoods on a surface alignment, crossing the Bronx River on a drawbridge.
+Along this section, there is a westbound exit and eastbound entrance for East 138th Street.
+Sheridan Boulevard (NY 895) splits from the eastbound direction of I-278 as the Bruckner Expressway makes a turn to the east into residential and commercial neighborhoods on a surface alignment, crossing the Bronx River on a drawbridge.
 The road has an interchange at Hunts Point Avenue before coming to the Bronx River Parkway.
 Continuing east, the road has an exit serving White Plains Road and Castle Hill Avenue.

 I-278's eastern terminus is at the Bruckner Interchange further to the east.
-Here, the Bruckner Expressway becomes I-95 and continues toward the New England Thruway.
-At this interchange, I-278 also has access to I-295, I-678, and the Hutchinson River Parkway.
+Here, the Bruckner Expressway becomes I-95 and continues towards the New England Thruway.
+At this interchange, I-278 also has access to the Clearview Expressway (I-295), the Hutchinson River Expressway (I-678), and the Hutchinson River Parkway itself.
 Legally, the New York section of I-278 is defined as part of Interstate Route Connector 512 and all of Interstate Route Connector 518 in New York Highway Law § 340-a.